SAM-e, The “Miracle” Supplement for Depression, Arthritis and Liver Health

-IN THIS post, Rich Carson and Karen Lee Richards team up to laud the multiple powers of the natural supplement, SAM-e.
-If you’d like to improve the health of your joints or liver, or could use a healthy mood enhancer, read Ms. Richards’ summary of the SAM-e research, and watch Rich Carson’s interview.
+In this post, Rich Carson and Karen Lee Richards team up to laud the multiple powers of the natural supplement, SAM-e (S-Adenosyl Methionine).
+This is a worthwhile read if you’d like to improve the health of your joints or liver, or could use a healthy mood enhancer.

 Rich Carson is my long-time friend, an expert on supplements and the founder of ProHealth, Inc. Karen Lee Richards is Lead Expert specializing in Fibromyalgia and ME/CFS, for HealthCentral’s ChronicPainConnection.